Igor-Misic/WiFi-Visitors-Statistic-WEB/README.md

 ## WiFi-Visitors-Statistic-WEB
 live web: http://bigbrother.hacklabos.org/

-For this project you will also need graphite and carbone (https://github.com/graphite-project).
+For this project you will also need Graphite and Carbon (https://github.com/graphite-project).

 ### Setup WEB server on ubutnu: